dragee/dragee.github.io/docs/list.md

 # List

-During dragging we search nearest `Draggable` from list and if distance between them is less than radius, we excange their positions
+During dragging, we search nearest `Draggable` from the list and if the distance between them is less than the radius, we exchange their positions

 ```javascript
 Dragee.List(draggables[, options])